Hector Hyppolite (1894-1948) 19"x20" Vase of Flowers c1946 Oil on Carton#1GSN-HA-Published

 A legend in his country, Hyppolite is known for his aesthetically complex yet highly intuitive paintings.
 He died in 1948, at the peak of his fame, leaving a legacy that has inspired a whole school of Haitian painting.

 Own a piece of art by this artist?
 Each piece is unique.
 Get the actual estimated market value of yours Now!
 How Does It Work?

-Want to know more about the wonderful art of Haiti?
+Want to know more about the beautiful art of Haiti?
 BUY NOW Your Haitian Art Book!

-Can't find what you are looking for?
+Need help finding what you are looking for?
 Click Here To Ask Us!